open-compensation-token-license/license-token-website/wikisrc/nft-and-fan-tokens.md

 The advent of NFTs has created a new frontier for sports memorabilia and fan interaction.
 Traditionally, sports memorabilia were limited to physical items like jerseys or signed balls.
 NFTs have revolutionized this by offering digital collectibles that are easy to authenticate and harder to counterfeit.
 These digital items can include exclusive video highlights, digital art, or even virtual tickets to events.

 For example, the [NBA Top Shot](https://nbatopshot.com/) platform allows basketball fans to purchase and trade officially licensed NBA collectible highlights.
 Each highlight is sold as an NFT, giving fans the chance to own a piece of historical moments from their favorite games.
 Top Shot's success has prompted various other leagues and teams to dive into the NFT world, leveraging blockchain technology to offer unique fan experiences.
+For insights into NFT marketplaces, visit [NFT Marketplaces Comparison](https://www.license-token.com/wiki/nft-marketplaces-comparison).

 ### The Role of Fan Tokens